 On June 30, 2023, Adovate issued to the Company a 19.9% equity stake in Adovate as part of consideration owed upon the exercise of Adovate's option to purchase the business and assets of the Company's wholly owned subsidiary, Purnovate, Inc. (See Note 4.)
-Under the terms of the final asset purchase agreement, Adovate is obligated to protect the Company against dilution by issuing additional equity to the Company in Adovate as Adovate equity is sold to maintain the Company's 15% equity stake until such time as Adovate has raised \$4 million through equity sales.
+Under the terms of the final asset purchase agreement, Adovate was obligated to protect the Company against dilution by issuing additional equity to the Company in Adovate as Adovate equity was sold to maintain the Company's 15% equity stake until such time as Adovate had raised \$4 million through equity sales, at which time the Company's equity stake would be adjusted to equal to 15%.
 The Company determined the fair value of this equity to be \$1,727,897 at time of issue, based on the price of cash sales by Adovate of the same class of equity to third parties around the same time as the date of issue.